Kandru/cs2-roll-the-dice/README.md

 Enables the !rtd command instantly and remembers this state.

+#### createmapconfig

+Creates a map-specific configuration for the current map in the config file from the global defaults for further editing.

+#### deletemapconfig

+Deletes a map-specific configuration for the current map in the config file and loads the global defaults.

 ## Configuration

 This plugin automatically creates a readable JSON configuration file.
 This configuration file can be found in `/addons/counterstrikesharp/configs/plugins/RollTheDice/RollTheDice.json`.